halostatue/cookiecutter-sqitch-pg/{{cookiecutter.project_slug}}/README.md

   -s schema=items
 ```

-This can be set in `defaults.tmpl`:
+This can be set globally in `defaults.tmpl`:

 ```
 [%- SET schema='items' UNLESS schema -%]